 Located near the red sand beach on the eastern coast of the island, Hana-Maui Resort by Hyatt is the pinnacle of relaxation and hospitality.
 Impeccably landscaped grounds surround well-appointed suites and villas, perfectly designed with relaxation in mind.
 Fluffy beds, spacious rooms, soaking tubs, and private patios make the Hana-Maui Resort one of the best hotels in Maui!

 Packages are based on four pathways to experience your unique holiday.
 Adventure seekers can enjoy horseback trail rides or stand-up paddleboarding.
-Those wanting a cultural experience will find abundant traditional Hawaiian craft, music, and skills workshops.
+Those wanting a cultural experience will find abundant traditional Hawaiian crafts, music, and skills workshops.
 If staying fit during your vacation is of importance, you can try coastal hiking or fitness classes.
 Or have some treatments at the full-service luxury spa.
 Whatever your choice, the hospitable staff will go to any length to meet your every need.

 You can explore the natural surroundings on a morning hike through the mountainous coastline across from the hotel.
 It’s the perfect way to start the day with the scent of tropical blooms intermingled with the songs of indigenous birds.
 Afterward, take a long soak in the bathtub with windows open to the fresh breeze and then have a long, relaxing breakfast.
 I highly recommend putting this property on your Maui must-do list.